David L O Smith

 Unicorn Trails

-I am very fortunate that, as a director of Unicorn Trails, I travel around the world as a horse guide, or escort, and I also look into new horse riding holidays.
-Below are a few of my adventures of seeing the world from horseback but there are more on my page of the Naturally Horses website: Horse Riding Adventures
+I am most fortunate that, as a director of Unicorn Trails, I travel around the world as a horse guide, or escort, and I also look into new horse riding holidays.
+Below are links to a few of my early adventures of seeing the world from horseback but there are more write-ups in captioned pictures of my horse riding adventures.

 David L O Smith and Berber/Arab stallion in High Atlas Mountains, Morocco